-Review of Centre Assessed Marking Policy

-(Relating to Coursework and Non-Examination Assessments for External Qualifications)
+Review of Centre Assessed Marking Policy (Non-Examination Assessments for External Qualifications)

-This procedure confirms Royal Grammar School's compliance with JCQ's General Regulations for Approved Centres 2021-22, section 5.7 that the centre has in place "a written internal appeals procedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that before submitting marks to the awarding body the centre must "inform candidates of their centre assessed marks and allow a candidate to request a review of the centre's marking".
+This procedure confirms Royal Grammar School's compliance with JCQ's General Regulations for Approved Centres 2017-2018, section 5.8 that the centre has in place "a written internal appeals procedure relating to internal assessment decisions and to ensure that details of this procedure are communicated, made widely available and accessible to all candidates" and that the centre "must inform candidates of their centre assessed marks as a candidate is allowed to request a review of the centre's marking before marks are submitted to the awarding body."

-Certain components of GCSE and A level qualifications (A level and BTEC coursework, GCSE and A level non-examination assessments) that contribute to the final grade of the qualification are internally assessed (marked) by the subject teacher.
+Certain components of GCSE and A level qualifications (GCSE controlled assessments, A level coursework, GCSE and A level non-examination assessments) that contribute to the final grade of the qualification are internally assessed (marked) by the subject teacher.
 The marks awarded (the internal assessment decisions) are then submitted by the deadline set by the awarding body for external moderation.